UPPMAX/HPC-python/docs/day2/interactive.rst

          bbrydsoe@login1:~> ssh nid001134
          bbrydsoe@nid001134:~>

-Indeed, all you need is the UPPMAX/NSC project name, as well as time for HPC2N/LUNARC/PDC.
+Indeed, all you need is the UPPMAX/NSC project name, as well as time for HPC2N/LUNARC/PDC, and also partition for PDC.

 However, this simplest way may have some defaults settings that do not fit you.